walaniam/blockchain-developer-bootcamp-final-project/contracts/avoiding_common_attacks.md

 # Avoid Common Attacks

 ## Using Specific Compiler Pragma
 SignMeUp.sol, Migrations.sol and truffe-config.js have all 0.8.10 pragma version.
+See [SWC-103](https://swcregistry.io/docs/SWC-103)

 ## Use Modifiers Only for Validation